What Is Reconstructive Surgery?

 Most growths and minor skin cancers can be removed by excision and direct closure, with only a fine, small scar remaining.
 However, major surgery may be required for larger or spreading cancers; in these cases, flap tissue may be utilized to reconstruct the treated area.

-Our plastic surgeon can treat numerous types of congenital and acquired hand conditions to help patients regain mobility, comfort, and a more natural appearance.
+Using advanced hand surgery techniques, our plastic surgeon can treat numerous types of congenital and acquired hand conditions to help patients regain mobility, comfort, and a more natural appearance.
 Some common acquired hand defects include:

 - Carpal Tunnel: A painful condition usually affecting the wrist or elbow, typically caused by pressure on the nerves.